clubpay/secureflow/README.md

 ```
 ### 1. Skip Files and Directories

 You can exclude specific directories or files from SAST and secret detection scans by using the **SAST_EXCLUDE_LIST** and **SECRET_DETECTION_EXCLUDE_LIST** variables.
 These variables accept a space-separated list of file and directory names that should be ignored during scanning.
-To apply these exclusions, reuse the workflows by providing these variables.
+To apply these exclusions, you can reuse the workflows **with** these variables.
 ```yaml
 jobs:
   sast: